Serialcomms/Excel-Automation-AddIn-with-Installer/OFFICE_32_64.md

 ```
-  32/64 bit registration is driven by the Installer Project's Custom Actions
+  32/64 bit registration is driven by each Installer Project's Custom Actions

-  VSTO solution as published is configured for 64-bit Office registration
+  Separate projects are provided and configured for 32 and 64 bit builds.

   Change Property setting Run64Bit to False for 32-bit Office registration

   Right-hand click on each category to change property as per screenshot below